Histoire d’un succès : le chino

 Read time 3

-After the t-shirt and the sweatshirt , we continued our summer saga with a new story...
-That of chinos.
-Also called "khaki", it was first worn by soldiers looking for light pants that could blend more easily into the landscape.
+After the T-shirt and the sweatshirt , we continued our summer saga with a new story… That of the chino.
+Also called “khaki”, it was first worn by soldiers looking for a light pair of pants and above all one that could blend in more easily with the landscape.

-Nowadays, an emblematic piece of workwear style, chinos are one of the essentials to have in your wardrobe, just like your favorite denim.
-Pairing perfectly with casual or more chic pieces, it guarantees you an easy daily style and is available in endless variations.
+Nowadays, an iconic piece of workwear style, chinos are one of the essentials to have in your wardrobe, just like your favorite denim.
+Perfectly paired with casual or more chic pieces, they ensure an easy everyday style and come in an infinite variety.

-Military uniform that became a symbol of the preppy movement before rising to the rank of iconic in men's wardrobe: what is the history of chinos?
+A military uniform that became a symbol of the preppy movement before rising to the rank of an icon of the male wardrobe: what is the history of chinos?
 This is the success story that we invite you to retrace today.
-Not without emotion, because Hast and chinos are a great love story.
-A look back at the history of an essential pair of pants that continues to be renewed.
+Not without emotion, because Hast and chinos, it's a great love story.
+A look back at the history of an essential pair of pants that has not finished renewing itself.

 Let's get back to basics.
-Already: why were chinos invented?
+First of all: why were chinos invented?
 To begin with, chinos were born in two different places.
-First of all, in the middle of the 19th century, when the British armies occupied part of India.
-Officer Sir Harry Lumsden finds the red and white military uniforms a little too flashy and above all very hot.
-He then had the good idea of creating cotton pants in natural shades, between khaki and beige.
-Hence the name “khaki” also given to chinos, which means “ground color” in Hindi.
+First, in the middle of the 19th century, when the British armies occupied part of India.
+Officer Sir Harry Lumsden found the red and white military uniforms a little too flashy and above all very hot.
+He then had the good idea of creating cotton trousers in natural shades, between khaki and beige.
+This is where the name "khaki" also given to chinos comes from, which means "soil color" in Hindi.

-At the same time, during the Spanish-American War, we found soldiers dressed in these famous pants.
-The American troops stationed in the Philippines decided to abandon their wool stockings for a less warm material, cotton.
-The fabric was then imported from China, which explains why the soldiers called this garment "chino", meaning "Chinese", in Spanish.
+At the same time, during the Spanish-American War, soldiers were found wearing these famous pants.
+The American troops stationed in the Philippines decided to abandon their woolen stockings for a less warm material, cotton.
+The fabric was then imported from China, which explains why the soldiers called this garment "chino", meaning "Chinese" in Spanish.

-Like other clothing, like the t-shirt, the chino was designed to meet a practical need before becoming the casual piece that we know.
-Thus, when the Second World War ended, American soldiers continued to wear chinos in their civilian lives, and particularly at University.
-This strongly contributed to its democratization and chinos even became the centerpiece of the preppy style, a fashion movement launched by students from the American wealthy classes.
+Like other clothing items, such as the T-shirt, chinos were designed to meet a practical need before becoming the casual piece we know today.
+Thus, when the Second World War ended, American soldiers continued to wear chinos in their civilian lives, particularly at university.
+This greatly contributed to their democratization and chinos even became the centerpiece of the preppy style, a fashion movement launched by students from the wealthy American classes.

-Then, as is often the case in fashion, the worlds of music, cinema and even literature seized on the trend to the point of creating a real myth.
-We find chinos on screen, worn by stars like Steve McQueen or Marlon Brando.
-Representatives of a new assertive look, the icons of the time combined chinos with a liberated silhouette.
-Other personalities, like Jack Kerouac, leader of the Beat Generation movement, wear chinos, like the uniform of the new elegant rebel.
+Then, as is often the case in fashion, the worlds of music, cinema and literature took hold of the trend to the point of creating a real myth.
+We find chinos on screen, worn by stars like Steve McQueen and Marlon Brando.
+Representatives of a new, assertive look, the icons of the time associated chinos with a liberated silhouette.
+Other personalities, like Jack Kerouac, leader of the b eat generation movement, wore chinos as the uniform of the new elegant rebel.

-Chinos have also had their little slack.
-After a dazzling success, it experienced less enthusiasm from subsequent generations, who relegated it to the status of a dad's play, a little old-fashioned.
-But as in fashion, everything is a story of cycle and eternal beginning, chinos have fortunately regained all their panache and their essential status.
-Playable endlessly, it comes in timeless shades or brighter colors and is adorned with original details.
+Chinos have also had their bit of a downturn.
+After a dazzling success, they were less popular with later generations, who relegated them to the rank of dad's piece, a bit old-fashioned.
+But as in fashion, everything is a story of cycles and eternal restarts, chinos have fortunately since regained all their panache and their status as an essential.
+Playing endlessly, they come in timeless shades or brighter colors and are adorned with original details.

 A true essential, chinos naturally joined the Hast collections in 2019.
-Very easy to wear with a shirt , a t-shirt or even a sports jacket, chinos by Hast are both simple, with discreet and elegant finishes, but also timeless and durable, thanks to its manufacture in quality fabrics, Italian cotton canvas.
-For the season, we have chosen sunny colors, such as plum or ocher brown which join the ranks of the faithful navy and khaki.
-A tip: slip it into your summer suitcase between your passport and a pair of sunglasses.
+Very easy to wear with a shirt , a t-shirt or even a sports jacket, chinos by Hast are both simple, with discreet and elegant finishes, but also timeless and durable, thanks to their manufacture in quality fabrics, in Italian cotton canvas.
+For the season, we have chosen sunny colors, such as plum or ochre brown, which join the ranks of the faithful navy and khaki.
+A word of advice: slip them into your summer suitcase between your passport and a pair of sunglasses.

 Articles that might interest you